dart-lang/language/working/parts-with-imports/feature-specification.md

 Because of that, the motivation and design is based on the needs of meta-programming and augmentations.
-It's defined as a stand-alone feature, but design choices were made based on the augmentations and macro features, combined with being backwards compatible.
+It's defined as a stand-alone feature, but design choices were made based on the augmentations and macro features, with concerns that still apply to other kinds of code-generation, combined with being backwards compatible.

-[Augmentations]: ../augmentations.md "Augmentations feature specification"
+[Augmentations]: ../augmentations/feature-specification.md "Augmentations feature specification"

 ## Motivation